wp-plugins/events-category/readme.txt

 * <code>eventscategory_get_the_location($before = '', $after = '', $adr_format = '')</code> -- if no location is provided, nothing is returned
 * <code>eventscategory_the_location($before = '', $after = '', $adr_format = '')</code> -- echos the preceding function

-The HTML output from these functions is tagged using hCalendar, hCard, geo, and adr microformats.

-The <code>$dt_format</code> (date-time format) is a hybrid version of the format accepted by PHP's date() function:
+The <code>$dt_format</code> (date-time format) is a hybrid version of the format accepted by PHP's date() function.
+Format characters which are enclosed in brackets are removed (along with other characters) if their presence adds no new information.
+See the following example date format; the event end date-time is enclosed in curly brackets, in which the first square-bracketted string is the separator between the two date-times:

 	F jS, [Y @] g[:i][a]{[ - ][F ][j][S, ][Y,] g[:i]a} T